d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 **--latestschema**

 Optionally use the latest schema instead of the one requested by the file.

 <aside class="notice">
 Might cause errors in some data retrieval due to difference in schema versions.
 </aside>

-## Global commands
+## Global Commands

 This section includes commands as well as their usage and examples of general commands in the RESTful Interface Tool.
-They include commands used to do things such as listing help for using commands, viewing, retrieving, modifying, and committing changes to server properties, and authenticating and logging in and out of the server.
+They include commands used to do things such as listing help for using commands, viewing, retrieving, modifying, and committing changes to server properties, authenticating and logging in and out of the server.

 ### Help Command